renaudfavier/ExoApp/README.md

 val playerPlaybackStateFlow = playbackObserver.playerPlaybackStateFlow
 ```

 This flow tracks the player’s state and helps detect when the current song reaches its end using `onPlaybackStateChanged` with `STATE_ENDED`.
-While this implementation has some **side effects** (e.g., `clearMedias()` can trigger this event), it worked without introducing any bugs in this exercise.
+While this implementation has some **side effects** (e.g., `Player.clearMedias()` triggers this event), it worked without introducing any bugs in this exercise.

 ### Unit Tests
-The project includes a **comprehensive suite of unit tests** for the `PlayerViewModel` to ensure the correctness of state management and playback behavior.
+The project includes a **suite of unit tests** for the `PlayerViewModel` to ensure the correctness of state management and playback behavior.

 ### Limitation
 Beside the usage of STATE_ENDED, the app don't support config change, process kill etc.. though it could be easily done by saving the Uris in SavedStateHandle and building the track list flow around it